 This treatment program provides intervention and serves as a meaningful alternative to jail for the participant who can function in the community with support.
 It is our goal to improve the quality of life and reduce recidivism for participants.
 Those who graduate will have a solid foundation to build upon in order to become even more productive members of our community and lead a lifetime of sobriety.

-The Forsyth County DUI Court is a minimum of 18 months in duration and consists of four phases.
-Phase 1 is the Orientation Phase, Phase 2 is the Transitional Phase, Phase 3 is the Maintenance Phase, and the Phase 4 is the Aftercare Phase.
+The Forsyth County DUI Court is a minimum of 18 months in duration and consists of five phases.
+Phase 1 is the Anchor Phase, Phase 2 is the Charting Your Course Phase, Phase 3 is the Holding Steady Phase, Phase 4 is the Setting Sail Phase, and Phase 5 is the Open Seas Phase.

 People who want to be considered for the DUI Court Program are required to have, but not limited to, multiple DUI charges, a high blood alcohol content at time of arrest, must not be taking any addictive or mood altering medications, and must not be involved in the sale or distribution of illegal drugs.
 The DUI Court will also consider those defendants who have tested positive for alcohol while on probation as a part of a Revocation order.
 There are other factors taken into consideration when someone is being considered for the DUI Court program.

 Among other requirements, DUI Court participants are required to attend weekly group counseling sessions and weekly recovery meetings, be subject to random alcohol and drug testing, be subject to home searches, and attend monthly Status Review Hearings with the DUI Court Judge.

 People who wish to participate in a DUI Court Program, but do not live in Forsyth County, may be considered for a case transfer to the county in which he or she lives.